sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 ### General requirements

-Submit all text file both in source code and in pdf format.
+Submit all text files to the github repository of the lab both in source code and in pdf format.
 Attach your code as well, but do not include external libraries and frameworks.
-If you have used other sources, than given in the project descriptions, list them in the references section of your report.
+If you have used any other sources than yours, list them in the references section of your report.

-Create a single zip file from all your files and upload this single zip file.

 Do not use capital letters, spaces, accents or any special characters but _ in your filenames!

+Upload these files into the *_github subfolder_* of your project.
+If more students are working on the same project, there are dedicated subfolders for each of them.

 ### Cover letter

-Write a short cover letter when submitting your work.
+Write a short cover letter when submitting your work and upload it into [moodle](https://moodle.elte.hu/course/view.php?id=17918).
 It has to be concise, but include keywords like the title of the course and the title of your project.
-If you submit more files, then write shortly about their content as well.

-When using notebooks or other commented source codes for presenting your results, provide the appropriate URL, which points to the repository (github, kooplex-edu etc), where your code and results can be immediately seen after clicking on the link.

-Always upload your work to the [moodle](https://moodle.elte.hu/course/view.php?id=17918) system.
+It should be in a letter form with your name, the address of the university, salutation and closing.
+Write a short summary about your work: what are the 2-3 most important results/conclusions what you have learned and what can be interesing for an external reader.
+Summarize shortly the list of files, what you have uploaded to the github repository.

+An average cover letter is a half din A4 page long, but it never should be longer than one page with all formal parts.

 ## Project report